hammerspace-me/backend/README.md

-# Metaverse-Backpack/backpack-backend
+# Hammerspace/backend

 ## About The Project

-The Metaverse Backpack is a virtual backpack for all the assets that belong to you.
+Hammerspace is a virtual space for all the assets that belong to you.
 It helps you move and express yourself in the Metaverse.
-Backpack's focus is to enable interoperability and seamlessness.
-The Metaverse-Backpack backend service is a RESTful API to manage your virtual backpack and make it available to third-party applications and technology providers.
-Feel free to visit the [project website](https://www.metabag.dev) or our [E2E demo](https://demo.metabag.dev).
+Hammerspace's focus is to enable interoperability and seamlessness.
+This backend service is a RESTful API to manage your virtual Hammerspace and make it available to third-party applications and technology providers.
+Feel free to visit the [project website](https://www.hammerspace.me) or our [E2E demo](https://demo.hammerspace.me).

 ## Getting Started